-The Zika virus is caused by a virus transmitted by Aedes mosquitos.
+The Zika virus is caused by a virus transmitted by Aedes mosquitoes.
 Common symptoms are mild fever, skin rash, conjunctivitis, muscle and joint pain, headache, and possible death.
-Some notable complications are microcephaly and Guillain-Barré syndrome and other neurological complications.
+Some notable rare complications are microcephaly and Guillain-Barré syndrome and other neurological complications.
 When pregnant women are bitten, the virus can be transferred to their fetuses, which can result in birth defects.
 There is currently no treatment for the virus.

 Mosquito Bite Allergies

 Most people have mild allergic reactions to mosquito bites.
 But sometimes people can have severe reactions.
-Many authorities, including the American Academy of Allergy Asthma & Immunology (AAAAI) suggest that the most effective solution to ward off mosquitos is to use mosquito repellent products that contain DEET.
+Many authorities, including the American Academy of Allergy Asthma & Immunology (AAAAI), suggest that the most effective solution to ward off mosquitoes is to use mosquito repellent products that contain DEET.
 Personally, I prefer to shy away from using products that contain chemicals of which I am not familiar.
 However, I am realistic.
 I don’t like being bit by mosquitoes; at the same time, I don’t like taking chances with my health and well-being.
 The chance of being bit by a mosquito and contracting a harmful disease outweighs any apprehension I have against using products containing DEET.
-I am smart and I concede to using products that contain DEET if they are the only solutions at my disposal.
+I am smart, and I concede to using products that contain DEET if they are the only solutions at my disposal.
 It is better to be safe than sorry.
-And then again, the use of DEET is recommended by authorities who know more than me about how to repel mosquitoes.
+And then again, the use of DEET is recommended by authorities who know more than me about repelling mosquitoes.

 Welcome to My Mosquito Free Garden

 - Natural Pest Repellant via The Peoples' Pharmacy